 Add a little maltodextrin, copper gluconate, potassium iodide, ferric orthophosphate, phenylketonurics and aspartame, and dinner is served.

-Good news, though: ethyl acetate has been thoroughly tested, and the U.S. government has declared it harmless
+Good news, though: ethyl acetate has been thoroughly tested, and the U.S. government has declared it harmless.
+Drink up.
+Have another.
+It’s that good.

 Here’s a thought: